mehulagg/gitlab/doc/user/application_security/dast/index.md

 Find the latest DAST versions on the [Releases](https://gitlab.com/gitlab-org/security-products/dast/-/releases) page.

-### GitLab DAST application analysis
+### DAST application analysis

-By default, DAST executes [ZAP Baseline Scan](https://www.zaproxy.org/docs/docker/baseline-scan/) and performs passive scanning only.
+By default, DAST executes [ZAP's Baseline Scan](https://www.zaproxy.org/docs/docker/baseline-scan/) and performs passive scanning only.
 It doesn't actively attack your application.
 However, DAST can be [configured](#full-scan) to also perform an *active scan*: attack your application and produce a more extensive security report.